On day 115 of my 366-day self-care challenge, I explored setting weekly goals as an act of self-care.

-On Sunday afternoons, I spend about 30 minutes planning my week.
-I set goals, create to-do lists and compare those plans with my long-term goals.
+On Sunday afternoons, I typically spend about 30 minutes planning my week.
+I set goals, create to-do lists, and compare those plans with my long-term goals.

-Weekly goals also help us achieve smaller goals as we work toward the bigger ones.
+Weekly goals help us achieve smaller goals as we work toward the bigger ones.
 We build confidence as we see the results of our efforts.
-And that can be motivating!
+And that can be a fantastic motivator.

 How do you prepare for the week ahead?